roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Application management/Workloads/Create a DaemonSet.md

               path: /var/lib/docker/containers
     ```

-2. Run the following command to create the DaemonSet:
+2. Run the following command to create a DaemonSet:

     ```
     kubectl create -f daemonset.yaml
     ```

-    If the output is `daemonset.apps/fluentd-elasticsearch created`, it indicates that the DaemonSet is created.
+    If `daemonset.apps/fluentd-elasticsearch created` is returned, the DaemonSet is created.

 ## What to do next

-After the DaemonSet is created, you can perform the following operations:
+After you create a DaemonSet, you can perform the following operations:

--   Go to the DaemonSets page, find the created DaemonSet and click **Details** in the **Actions** column.
-On the details page, you can view basic information about the DaemonSet, such as the pods, access methods, events, and logs.
+-   On the DaemonSets page, find the created DaemonSet and click **Details** in the **Actions** column.
+On the details page, you can view basic information about the DaemonSet.
+The information includes pods, access method, events, and logs.
--   Go to the DaemonSets page, find the created DaemonSet and choose **More** \> **View in YAML** in the **Actions** column to view the DaemonSet configurations in the YAML format.
-You can also choose **More** \> **Delete** in the Actions column to delete the DaemonSet.
+-   On the DaemonSets page, find the created DaemonSet.
+You can choose **More** \> **View in YAML** in the **Actions** column to view the YAML file of the DaemonSet.
+You can also choose **More** \> **Delete** to delete the DaemonSet.